-The 2019-2020 tuition rates for the MFA program are $530 per credit hour or $7488 per semester (includes full-time tuition, plus room & board), well below the national average for low-residency MFA programs.
+The 2020-2021 comprehensive tuition rates for the MFA program are $624 per credit hour or $7488 per semester (includes full-time tuition, plus room & board), well below the national average for low-residency MFA programs.

 Upon acceptance, a $400 deposit is required to hold the student’s place in the program.
 This deposit is non-refundable and is applied to tuition.
 There is also an access fee of $80 for Fall and Spring terms (each term) and $50 for Jan and Summer terms (each term).

 Full payment of tuition and registration fees are due two weeks before the beginning of each residency (early May for the Summer Residency and Fall Mentoring Semester and early December for the January Residency and Winter/Spring Mentoring Semester) and may be paid online before arrival at the residency.
 Tuition is nonrefundable after the tuition payment deadline.

 All enrolled MFA students receive room and board during both the summer residency session and the winter residency session at no additional cost.
-The MFA program works with Residential Life to provide affordable on-campus room & board during the summer residency session when available, and with local hotels to provide housing during the January residency session.
-Rates vary from year to year, but estimated costs are approximately $1200 to $1500 annually for room and board.
+The MFA program works with Residential Life to provide on-campus room & board during the summer residency session, and with local hotels to provide room and board during the winter residency session.

 The Low Residency MFA in Creative Writing and the Department of English at Converse College are authorized by the administration to fill two to three Graduate Teaching Assistantships each year for second-year MFA students who have successfully completed at least 24 graduate hours in the MFA program at the time of the appointment.
 The MFA program provides “Quarter-time” appointments that offer an adjunct course stipend and involve teaching only one course per semester.
 Teaching opportunities exist for both traditional classroom courses and online courses; therefore, students do not need to relocate to the area to be considered for a TA position.
 The course stipend for graduate teaching is $1500 per course.